 What kinds of records should I keep?

-You may choose any Record Keeping system suited to your business that clearly shows your income and expenses.
+You may choose any system suited to your business that clearly shows your income and expenses.
 Except in a few cases, the law does not require any special kind of records.
 However, the business you are in affects the type of records you need to keep for federal tax purposes.

 How long should I keep records?

 The length of time you should keep a document depends on the action, expense, or even the document records.
 You must keep your records as long as they may be needed to prove the income or deductions on a tax return.